ithailevi/expert/README.md

 ```

 Expert.js comes with 2 predefined relations: isa and example.
 You
-can you isa to express abstraction hierarchies of Concepts.
+can use isa to express abstraction hierarchies of Concepts.
 In this
 example we will use isa to indicate that a dog, a cat and a mouse
 are kinds of mammal.